Prevention of Environmental Pollution

 Soil Contamination Countermeasures

-ENEOS performs systematic surveys on land that it owns that has the potential for soil or groundwater contamination, focusing particular efforts on property where refineries, oil depots, service stations and other facilities are located.
+ENEOS conducts regulatory-compliant surveys on land that it owns that has the potential for soil or groundwater contamination, focusing particular efforts on sites such as refineries, oil depots, and service stations, and also undertakes voluntary surveys at opportunities such as the decommissioning of facilities.
+If contamination is confirmed, appropriate remediation measures are implemented based on site-specific conditions.